Doraku/DefaultDocumentation/README.md

 <a name='Requirement'></a>
 # Requirement
-framework4.5 or netcoreapp1.0
+framework4.7.2 or netcoreapp2.0

 <a name='Usage'></a>
 # Usage
-Once referenced in your project, if there is a `<DocumentationFile>`, markdown pages will be produced next to the xml file on compilation.
+Once referenced in your project, if there is a `<DocumentationFile>` or `<GenerateDocumentationFile>`, markdown pages will be produced next to the xml file on compilation.
 Please be advised that existing `*.md` files in the directory will be deleted.

 Should you want the markdown files to be produced in a different directory, you can do so by adding a `<DefaultDocumentationFolder>` element in your csproj with the desired path.